 Create a Gallery Wall

 The concept of creating and organizing art into a gallery wall can feel overwhelming.
 It doesn’t have to be.
 When choosing pieces to hang collectively, be sure to pick framed art prints in varying sizes.
 There doesn’t have to be an overall theme to your gallery wall, but it should look curated.
-When hanging up your wall artwork, make sure to measure the distance between each piece.
+When hanging up your art for walls, make sure to measure the distance between each piece.
 There needs to be enough space between the frames, so as not to look too cluttered.
 The general idea is to have each print be about three to five inches apart on all sides.
 Lastly, use your wall space.
 When arranging a gallery wall, don’t cluster the artwork into a tiny area, feel free to hang art close to the ceiling, which gives perspective and space.

 Inspired Wall Art and Decorations for Your Home Office

 Your home office is a space where you want to feel creative and inspired.
-It shouldn’t feel blank, dull and unimaginative.
+It shouldn’t feel blank, dull, and unimaginative.
 Conversely, you don’t want the space to look chaotic and cluttered.
 First, choose a color palette that you can draw from, then find artwork that is engaging and expressive.
 Most importantly, you want your wall art to complement and elevate the overall look of your office.

 For a simple and minimalist look, choose a large focal piece (or two smaller pieces of art) that you can hang over your desk or small seating area.
 This allows your office to have personality while still looking clean and fresh.